kemtls/draft-celi-wiggers-tls-authkem/draft-wiggers-tls-authkem-psk.md

 # Introduction

-DISCLAIMER: This is a work-in-progress draft.
+**Note:** This is a work-in-progress draft.
+We welcome discussion, feedback and contributions through the IETF TLS working group mailing list or directly on GitHub.

 This document gives a construction for KEM-based, PSK-style abbreviated TLS 1.3
 {{!RFC8446}} handshakes.
 It is similar in spirit to {{?I-D.draft-celi-wiggers-tls-authkem}},